chenpercy/chenpercy/README.md

 ### Hi there.
 I'm Percy Chen.
-You can call me cookies 🍪 too!
+You can call me cookie 🍪 too!
 ---

 ### My blog